 What are the advantages of laser marking?

 Marking in the industry – that increasingly means marking with lasers.
-Because the list of the advantages of laser marking is long.
+That's because the list of the advantages of laser marking is long.

 Manual: Laser marking in brief